Must-Have Captcha Documentation

 - URL: The page where the submission was attempted

-- Type: The form type that was blocked (comment, contact form, etc.)
+- Type: The form type that was blocked (comment, contact form, registration, etc.)

 - IP: The visitor's IP address

-- Score: The trustability score assigned (and why it was too low)
+- Score: The trustability score assigned (lower scores indicate more suspicious behavior)

 - User Agent: Information about the browser and device used